 Conclusion

 Reprisals - don’t do them.
-They’re usually illegal and you’ll just look like an asshole on the public record.
+They’re usually illegal and you’ll just look like an asshole.

 If you feel the urge to pretend to be harassed so you can call the police because you are being sued, it is not a smart idea.